Projects

 Mind and Life Contemplative Studies Fellowship

-In 2012 and 2013 The Mind & Life Institute, with funding from the John Templeton Foundation, invited Contemplative Studies Fellowship grant applications that emphasize the role of the humanities or social sciences in deepening our understanding of contemplative practices in all their aspects.
-The term “contemplative practice” was meant in a broad sense, including a wide range of diverse phenomena such as prayer, meditation, fasting, prostration, yoga, and tai chi.
+In 2012 and 2013, the Mind & Life Institute, with funding from the John Templeton Foundation, invited Contemplative Studies Fellowship grant applications that emphasize the role of the humanities or social sciences in deepening our understanding of contemplative practices in all their aspects.
+The term “contemplative practice” is meant in a broad sense, encompassing a wide range of diverse phenomena, such as prayer, meditation, fasting, prostration, yoga, and tai chi.
 All successful proposals engaged contemplative neuroscience and contemplative clinical science in some meaningful way.
 Such engagement may have included direct collaboration with scientists.
-In projects where scientists were not on the research team, the proposal identified how the project was relevant to the scientific study of contemplative practices.
+In projects where scientists were not part of the research team, the proposal explained how the project was relevant to the scientific study of contemplative practices.

 Member of the MLCSF Advisory Board.
 See details →